-- Tell students that in this lesson they will be using locomotor and non-locomotor movements to choreograph a dance that they will perform for the class. - Turn on music and help students find the steady beat by walking in place. - Now, count the beats into eight beat sections. - Have students count the eight beats along with you. - Practice adding some locomotor and non-locomotor movements as you complete the eight count. - Divide the sections into fractions or percentages (i.e., 50% of eight beats is four beats, 25% of eight beats is two beats, 3/4 of four beats, 1/4 of four beats, etc). - Guide students in choreographing a dance in which 50% or 1⁄2 uses locomotor movements and 1⁄2 uses non-locomotor movements.
-Help students think about the different patterns they could use to arrange movements. - Break students into groups and pass out cards with criteria on them. - Students will create a movement sequence or dance using the learned movements from the warm-up (or movements that they create) and the criteria assigned to them. - Example 1: Create a four-step dance combination that is 3/4 non-locomotor movement and 1/4 locomotor movement. - Example 2: Create a 32 beat dance in which 25% of your dance must be locomotor movement, 50% of your dance must be locomotor, and 25% of your dance must combine locomotor and non-locomotor movements. - Students should express their choreography math equation using >, <, or =.
+- Tell students that in this lesson they will be using locomotor and non-locomotor movements to choreograph a dance that they will perform for the class. - Turn on music and help students find the steady beat by walking in place. - Now, count the beats into eight beat sections. - Have students count the eight beats along with you. - Practice adding some locomotor and non-locomotor movements as you complete the eight count. - Divide the sections into fractions (i.e., 1⁄2 of eight beats is four beats, 1⁄4 of eight beats is two beats, 3⁄4 of four beats, 1⁄4 of four beats, etc). - Guide students in choreographing a dance in which 1⁄2 uses locomotor movements and 1⁄2 uses non-locomotor movements.
+Help students think about the different patterns they could use to arrange movements. - Break students into groups and pass out cards with criteria on them. - Students will create a movement sequence or dance using the learned movements from the warm-up (or movements that they create) and the criteria assigned to them. - Example 1: Create a four-step dance combination that is 3⁄4 non-locomotor movement and 1⁄4 locomotor movement. - Example 2: Create an eight-beat dance in which 1⁄4 of your dance is locomotor movement, 1⁄2 of your dance is locomotor, and 1⁄4 of your dance combines locomotor and non-locomotor movements.